Tomas-M/xlunch/README.md

 # lunch
-Graphical app launcher for X with little dependencies
+Graphical app launcher for X with little dependencies.
+Should require only Imlib2

 Commandline options: